Falcons-ai/falcon_recall/README.md

 3. **Image Saving**: Saves the screenshot with a timestamped filename to avoid overwriting.
 4. **Image Description**: If the images are different, it generates a description of the new image using the PHI3 Vision model and logs the description.
 5. **Duplicate Handling**: Deletes the new screenshot if it is identical to the previous one to prevent duplicate storage.
+6. **Image Meta Data***: Added the description to the image in the form of metadata, to view right click on the image, view the image properties to see the image description as meta data.

 ## Dependencies